1. HOME >

 Buraku studies research group

-Research Topics (2022.4.1~2024.3.31)
+Research Topics (2024.4.1~2026.3.31)

-• (5)Identity in Buraku Discrimination
+• (1)Understanding Buraku Discrimination

 The wide range of themes of our research group have fundamentally remained the same since the initial opening of the Institute of Buraku Studies.
 All research has an historical and theoretical foundation, as well as having a solid practical base.
 A wide range of research of an historical and theoretical nature is being undertaken with the collaboration of people from various areas.
 Such research consists of investigating the origins of discrimination and suffering experienced by the poor and by the Buraku during the Middle Ages; the liberation movement, discrimination policies and the system for the poor during the Modern Ages; and, harmony in the workplace and the history of the liberation movement in present times.